FrenzelGmbH/qlik/README.md

 VERSIONING -- this will hold all config files that will be managed within versioning tools like git
 ```

+## Docs

+All documentation can be found in the dev folders of the existing subfolders.
+This is due to the fact, that the dev folders will be published to prod by copy and past from within the dev folder.

 ## Setup

 After you have cloned or downloaded the template, pls. go to the folder: